A New Spin On The Classic Picnic

 Picnics are an essential part of summer.
 Whether you’re picturing a romantic meal for two under an oak tree or just a giggly good time with your kids, eating outdoors is fun.
 But, let’s face it, that Pinterest-worthy idea can also end up being a pain in the rump and more work than you were prepared for.
 Might we suggest a few ways to keep it fun and easy?

 Add some kids to the mix, take away a traditional table and you can end up with a major cleanup.
 Control some of the messiest elements with the following tips:

-- Corral veggies into individual cups that have a dip in the bottom.
+- •Corral veggies into individual Half Pints that have a dip in the bottom.
 For example, spoon in ranch dressing or hummus, then place cherry tomatoes, cucumbers, and carrots on top.